Later

 Today, soap companies comptete based on product features, with almost no attempt to innovate in the purchase experience

-The gaining popularity of direct-to-consumer and subscription models provides an opportunity to compete, by innovating in the way people buy and use soap.
+The gaining popularity of direct-to-consumer and subscription models provided an opportunity to compete by innovating in the way people buy and use soap.

 Later Daily Soaps is a soap subscription delivering a customized package of hand and body soaps each month, saving money and the environment

-Mapping the purchase, use and repurchase process for soap, exposed areas to deliver value through innovation
+Mapping the purchase, use and repurchase journey exposed areas to innovate

-I used frameworks such as the lean canvas and service maps to bring the idea to life, refining my thoughts into a clear value proposition.
+I leveraged well known frameworks such as the lean canvas and service maps to bring the idea to life, refining towards a clear value proposition.

 Art direction for Later Daily Soaps brand

-Brainstorming and rapid sketching techniques led to a product name and a initial brand
+Visual brainstorming techniques led to a product name and a working-brand

 Samples of user flows